It’s finally time for my long-awaited travel guides for Italy!

 - Filter Coffee Lab — a very Seattle-esque coffee shop

 If you’re local to Pisa or have been before, what’s missing from this list?
 I’d love to know what some of your favorites are!
-And stay tuned for more travel guides to Tuscany, Florence, Lake Como, and Venice.
+And in case you missed them, here are the travel guides for our entire Italian vacation:

 Photography by Jojotastic.